pip-services/pip-services-docs/content/en/dart/commons/data/any_value_map.md

 #### getAsFloatWithDefault
-Converts map's element into a float or returns a given default value if the conversion is not possible.
+Converts a map's element into a float or returns a given default value if the conversion is not possible.
 See [FloatConverter.toFloatWithDefault](../../convert/float_converter/#tofloatwithdefault)

 > double getAsFloatWithDefault(String key, double defaultValue)